-Almost scraping the clouds, the Mile High City boasts intriguing museums, drool-worthy award-winning restaurants, a red-hot music scene, and plenty of opportunities for outdoor activities (in any season), all with a drizzle of country flair.
+Almost scraping the clouds, the Mile High City boasts astonishing tourist attractions and plenty of opportunities for outdoor activities in any season, all with a drizzle of country flair.

 All this, of course, is just a stone’s throw from one of America’s premier natural landscapes: the Rocky Mountains.

 So if you’re on the hunt for an unforgettable vacation, here are fun and unusual things to do in Denver sure to get you enthusiastic in planning your next trip!

 1 – Watch a concert at Red Rocks Amphitheatre